Registration for skating sessions scheduled to run for 5 weeks from February 22 through March 27 is available now online, hosted by RecBuddy.ca.

-The Brant Skating Club is pleased to announce that in addition to our Star 1 to Senior Competitive programs, CanSkate and CanPowerSkate are back for Early Winter sessions, along with new Parnet & Tot skating starting October 5th.
+The Brant Skating Club is pleased to announce that in addition to our Star 1 to Senior Competitive programs, CanSkate and CanPowerSkate are back for Late Winter sessions, along with new Parent & Tot skating starting.

 Skating sessions will be held at the Wayne Gretzky Sports Centre and Brantford Civic Centre.

 IMPORTANT TO NOTE *Only children that are Stage 2 or higher may register at this time.
 Your skater must be able to stand up and skate on their own without holding hands.*

 At this time we are still limited to numbers in the rink.
 In order to make our CanSkate and CanPowerSkate sessions cost effective we have opted to not allow spectators at this time.
 This may change in time, but it is a hard rule right now.

 We will have a dedicated group of Program Assistants, Coaches and a board member to walk in with the children, and get them on the ice.
 They will then bring the children back out to the parents in the parking lot.
 The students will be in groups of (up to) 6 with 1 PA, the same PA for all 10 sessions.
 There will be 2 Skate Canada coaches on the ice as well.

 Skaters must come dressed for the session, with Skates and guards on.

 We cannot have a Learn to Skate program at this time however, we have introduced a Parent & Tot skating option for beginners.

 Thank you for your patience as we navigate back to safely running our programs.